Got Night Time Predators? Nite-Guard Solar May Help

-Meghan works at Meyer Hatchery as the Online Coordinator and Remote Team Lead and uses the Nite-Guard Solar units to protect her flock.
+Meghan works at Meyer Hatchery as the Website Manager and uses the Nite-Guard Solar units to protect her flock.
 Meghan lives at the edge of some woods, so raccoons and foxes were a particularly big problem and she had experienced losses in the past.
 After installing the Nite-Guard Solar units, she noticed a huge decrease in raccoon losses at night.
 The fox issues, however, led to a discovery.
 Foxes are notoriously sly, and Meghan noticed one morning at dawn a fox lurking around her coop.
 It has learned to wait until the sun was rising and the Nite-Guard was off for the day.
 Clever.

 The Nite-Guard Solar is designed to simulate an animal’s glowing red eyes.
 Many nocturnal predators will tend to avoid conflict, so the “uncertainty” of a pair of glowing red eyes appearing and disappearing can help deter predators from hanging around your coop.
 Install the Nite-Guard slightly above eye level of the predators that you want to defend against.
 It attaches to your coop wall, a stake or a fencepost with nails, wood screws or hook-and-loop fastener.
 Since it is solar-powered, there are no batteries to replace.
 The unit automatically comes on at dusk and off at dawn and typically lasts about 3 years.